aj-snyder/HW02/README.md

 Complete the interactive tutorial.
 Did you hit any points of frustration, and if so, how could we improve the material to avoid that frustration?

+I did not hit any major points of frusteration.
+I know others were having issues with the man-man function while working in VS code however I was working directly in the terminal and had no issues.
+It was helpful for me to be taken step-by-step through the tutorial with your added comments and suggestions "mash the keys and see what happens" As i found myself being nervous I was going to mess something up.
+Refreshing to see if something doesnt work you can simply "return" and try again.

 ## Problem 1